biglukas/Odin/Projects/Foundations/odin-recipes/README.md

-This is a The Odin Project`s project
+This is a The Odin Project`s project called "Recipes"

 In this project, i`m going to build a simple recipe page.